 We are so incredibly blessed.
 Yes, we carry scars and wounds, but we refuse to just go through the motions of life.
 We choose to live.

 That’s the greatest lesson Melissa taught us.

 How You Can Help Melissa’s Fund

 Huntsville Hospital Foundation’s annual Miracle Bash and Swim for Melissa events are this summer and benefit the Melissa George Neonatal Memorial Fund.
 The Foundation counts on the money raised to fund the latest and greatest that the Neonatal ICU needs.
-This year’s proceeds will literally breathe life into these fragile babies by funding high-tech respiratory equipment.

 ABOUT THE AUTHOR

 Amy George, along with her husband Chris, founded the Melissa George Neonatal Memorial Fund at Huntsville Hospital Foundation in November 2005 in memory of their infant daughter Melissa Suzanne.
 Proceeds from Melissa’s Fund provide lifesaving equipment for the Regional Neonatal Intensive Care Unit at Huntsville Hospital for Women & Children.

 This post was originally published in 2013 and has been updated with new information and republished.